mcdemarco/the-new-kitchen-cookbook/preface/cookbook.md

 Most of my recipes use olive oil instead of butter or other oils.
 When I say olive oil in a recipe, I mean extra virgin olive oil unless specified otherwise.
 (Some cookie recipes use pure olive oil.)

 Measurements are in American, temperatures are in Fahrenheit, and spoons and cups are all level.
 Tablespoons are generally abbreviated *T*, teaspoons *tsp*, and cups *c.*  Flour is fluffed (I shake up the jar), scooped, and leveled, but not sifted.
+Many baking recipes include weights of flour and butter, but not all.

 Dried spices are assumed unless fresh is specified; to substitute dry for fresh, use 1/3 of the fresh amount; triple the dry amount to use fresh.
 I have seen advice for substituting ground spice for dried leafy spice: use half the dried amount--but usually I have both around so I don't know how well that goes.
 For cardamom, the equivalence I use is 1/6 tsp ground cardamom per cardamom pod.